NovatecConsulting/developer-security-training/Challenges/Challenge 1: Broken Access Control/README.md

 2. **Tip:** Make sure that you are a user in the **OWASP Juice Shop**

-## Challenge 1.3: Make sure that the shop loses all 5-Star ratings
-Try to remove all entries in the **customer feedback section**, which have a rating of 5 stars.

-### Tips:

-1. **Tip:** After solving [challenge 1.2](https://github.com/nt-ca-aqe/thesis-ahs/tree/master/Challenges/Challenge%201:%20Broken%20Access%20Control#challenge-12-find-the-admin-page), you need only one step to finish this task.

-## Challenge 1.4: Show the basket of another user:
+## Challenge 1.3: Show the basket of another user:
 Try to show a **basket** of a registered user of the **OWASP Juice Shop** which is not currently logged in.

 ### Tips: